- Safety and Health Topics

 What is OSHA doing to protect workers from exposure to beryllium?

 OSHA’s new final rule for beryllium requires employers in general industry, construction, and shipyards to implement protective measures for workers who are exposed to beryllium.
 For more information on the compliance dates and requirements of the beryllium standards for general industry, construction, and shipyards see OSHA’s final rulemaking webpage.

 Who is exposed to beryllium in the workplace?

-OSHA estimates that approximately 35,000 workers in general industry are potentially exposed to beryllium in approximately 4,088 establishments in the United States.
+OSHA estimates that approximately 62,000 workers are potentially exposed to beryllium in approximately 7,300 establishments in the United States.
 While the highest exposures occur in the workplace, family members of workers who work with beryllium also have potential exposure from contaminated work clothing and vehicles.
-Based on OSHA Integrated Management Information System and industry exposure data, beryllium workers in primary beryllium manufacturing and alloy production, machining and fabrication, and recycling have the highest average exposures to beryllium.
+Based on OSHA Integrated Management Information System and industry exposure data, beryllium workers in primary beryllium manufacturing and alloy production, and recycling have the highest average exposures to beryllium.
 Occupations with potential exposure to beryllium include:

 - Primary Beryllium Production Workers

 - Furnace Tenders